Wednesday, May 15, 2013

 1 cup of fresh/dried nettles

-Most of these ingredients are naturally alkaline and anti-inflammatory.
-I add the rosehips for Vitamin C and the Nettles for the minerals, nutrients and they are excellent for joint pain.
+All of these ingredients are naturally alkaline and anti-inflammatory.
+I add the rosehips/cranberries/apples for Vitamin C and the Nettles for the minerals and nutrients and they are excellent for joint pain.

-This makes a lot of stew so I let this cool then freeze half at a time.
+This makes a lot of stew so I let this cool then freeze half at a time, I often even make 2 large pots and freeze them.

-I mix and match with the ingredients with what I have in the house or garden but try to stay consistent with what I find is the "base" of the recipe, which is the barley, brown rice, good quality meats, minimum of 2 cups of fresh greens, garlic and the parsley.
+I mix and match with the ingredients with what I have in the house or garden but try to stay consistent with what I find is the "base" of the recipe, which is the barley, quinoa, minimum of 2 cups of fresh greens, vegetables and the parsley.

-Other than that I sometimes put in squash in place of carrots and I've used quinoa in place of the lentils.
+Other than that I sometimes put in squash in place of carrots and I've used a variety of vegetables, such as, cauliflower, broccoli, bok choy, most cruciferous veggies are good for dogs.

 And they love the food! they can't wait for feeding time and it's easy for me to add their supplements to.